shibatch/tlfloat/CODE_OF_CONDUCT.md

 benefit without paying for it.

-OSS and free software (hereafter, OSS and free software are collectively referred to as OSS) are public goods because they are both non-excludable and non-rivalrous, and thus they are being free-ridden by a large number of people and companies.
-It is undeniable that OSS has become popular because they can be free-ridden as much as people want.
-But, development and maintenance of OSS cannot proceed unless someone contributes resources.
-If no user pays for it, it is a natural consequence that maintenance will eventually cease to continue, which in essence means that the OSS ecosystem is not sustainable.
-OSS developers have little or no financial incentive to continue maintenance and development.
-As a result, OSS developers tend to stop maintaining their projects much sooner than users expect, often abruptly.
-This problem is called the OSS developer "burnout" problem.
-To make the OSS ecosystem sustainable, the cost of maintenance must continue to be supplied from somewhere.
+OSS and free software (hereafter, OSS and free software are collectively referred to as FOSS) are public goods because they are both non-excludable and non-rivalrous, and thus they are being free-ridden by a large number of people and companies.
+It is undeniable that FOSS has become popular because they can be free-ridden as much as people want.
+But, development and maintenance of FOSS cannot proceed unless someone contributes resources.
+If no user pays for it, it is a natural consequence that maintenance will eventually cease to continue, which in essence means that the FOSS ecosystem is not sustainable.
+FOSS developers have little or no financial incentive to continue maintenance and development.
+As a result, FOSS developers tend to stop maintaining their projects much sooner than users expect, often abruptly.
+This problem is called the FOSS developer "burnout" problem.
+To make the FOSS ecosystem sustainable, the cost of maintenance must continue to be supplied from somewhere.
 Downloading software may seem like less of an incentive to pay a fee because you cannot see the face of the developer and the software is only